Aegis Orchestrator

 • Confirm the state completed before the value is referenced.

-• Check workflow logs for template rendering errors.
+• Check aegis workflow logs <EXEC_ID> --verbose for template rendering errors and state transitions.

 Cortex methods show "not yet implemented"